kuzudb/kuzu-docs/src/content/docs/import/copy-from-query-results.md

 ---
-title: Copy from with subquery
+title: Copy FROM query results
 ---

-Using `COPY FROM` with a subquery allows you attach the results of a prior statement like `MATCH` to a `COPY FROM` statement in order to insert data to a Kùzu database.
+You can bulk import the results of a prior query like `MATCH ....` by attaching that query as a subquery of a `COPY FROM` statement

 For example, consider that we have a graph with a `User` node label and a `Follows` relationship type.
-We want to create a new Person node table and a Knows relationship table, where we state that a Person knows another Person if they follow each other.
-We can use the COPY FROM command with a subquery to achieve this as follows:
+We want to create a new `Person` node table and a `Knows` relationship table, where we state that a Person knows another Person if they follow each other.
+We can use the `COPY FROM` command with a subquery to achieve this as follows:

 #### Create node/relationship tables